Zersetzung: Targeted groups

 Punks were one such group which were considered as being culturally and politically incorrect, and thereby deemed 'hostile negative'.
-This led to them being persecuted with 'the usual battery of 'decomposition' methods' which were used to 'discredit individuals and splinter, disorientate and [...] dissolve' the various groupings.
+This led to them being persecuted with 'the usual battery of 'decomposition' methods' which were used to 'discredit individuals and splinter, disorientate and [...] dissolve' the groupings.

 The Stasi used Zersetzung tactics both on individuals and groups.
 There was no particular homogeneous target group, as opposition in the GDR came from a number of different sources.
-Tactical plans were thus separately adapted to each perceived threat.
-The Stasi nevertheless defined several main target groups:
+Tactical plans were separately adapted to each perceived threat.
+The Stasi defined several main target groups: